-Ask just about anyone if they get enough sleep, and the answer you are likely to get is “no.” According to the CDC, a estimated 50-70 million US adults have sleep or wakefulness disorder.
+Ask just about anyone you know if they get enough sleep and the answer you are likely to get is “no.” According to the CDC, an estimated 50–70 million US adults have sleep or wakefulness disorder.
 Want to learn how to get better sleep?
 Read on.

-Not only is the quality of sleep we get not up to snuff, we are also not getting enough sleep.
+Not only is the quality of sleep we get not up to snuff, but we are also not getting enough sleep.
 A 2009 survey conducted by the Behavioral Risk Factor Surveillance System found that 35.3% of adults surveyed get less than seven hours of sleep.
-The survey also found adults reporting nodding off while driving, or engaged in other activities.
+The survey also found adults reported nodding off while driving or engaged in other activities.

 It’s not just adults who have trouble getting enough sleep, but children also.
 The demands placed on our youth in school and in their activities make it hard for them to get a good night’s sleep.
 A solution to this widespread sleep problem is applying the principles of Ayurveda to your pre-sleep preparations.

 Before we introduce Ayurveda, let’s look at why sleep is so important.
 In children, sleep is essential for healthy growth and development.
-Children who get enough sleep are more focused, perform better in school and activities, are happier and have fewer behavioral problems.
-The average child between the ages of 5 and 12 needs 10 to 11 hours of sleep each night.
+Children who get enough sleep are more focused, perform better in school and activities, are happier, and have fewer behavioral problems.
+The average child aged 5–12 needs 10 to 11 hours of sleep each night.

 How can Ayurveda help?

 Ayurveda is a method of healing the body naturally.
 It is a discipline that is more than 5,000 years old and originated in India.
 The main difference between Ayurveda and modern medicine is that Ayurveda seeks to treat the cause of disease, not the symptoms.